-c.
+- c.
 Other.
-N/A 4.1.8 Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
+Click or tap here to enter text. - 4.1.8 Lead Agencies are required to develop and implement strategies to increase the supply of and improve the quality of child care services (98.16 (x)).
 These strategies should address children in underserved areas; infants and toddlers; children with disabilities, as defined by the Lead Agency; and children who receive care during non-traditional hours.
-Identify what method(s) is (are) used to increase supply and/or to improve quality for the following populations and indicate in the description if a strategy is focused more on building supply or on improving quality.

-a) Children in underserved areas.
-Check and describe all that apply.

-i.
-Grants and contracts (as discussed in 4.1.6).

-Texas Labor Code §302.0461 allows Boards to contract with eligible (3- or 4-Star) Texas Rising Star providers for slots reserved for children participating in child care subsidies in areas:

-- be located in an area where the number of children younger than six years of age who have working parents is at least three times greater than the capacity of licensed child care providers in the area (i.e. a child care "desert") or another area determined to be underserved; - have a Pre-K partnership; - have an Early Head Start/Head Start partnership; - increase the number of places reserved for high quality infant/toddler care; or - satisfy a requirement for the Board's strategic plan.
+Identify what method(s) is (are) used to increase supply and/or to improve quality for the following populations and indicate in the description if a strategy is focused more on building supply or on improving quality. - a.
+Children in underserved areas.
+Check and describe all that apply. - Grants and contracts (as discussed in 4.1.6).
+Describe: Texas Labor Code §302.0461 allows Boards to contract with eligible (3- or 4-Star) Texas Rising Star providers for slots reserved for children participating in child care subsidies in areas: - be located in an area where the number of children younger than six years of age who have working parents is at least three times greater than the capacity of licensed child care providers in the area (i.e. a child care "desert") or another area determined to be underserved; - have a Pre-K partnership; - have an Early Head Start/Head Start partnership; - increase the number of places reserved for high quality infant/toddler care; or - o satisfy a requirement for the Board's strategic plan. - ii.

-☑ ii.
 Targeted Family Child Care Support such as Family Child Care Networks.
-Describe:

-TWC awarded grants to two local collaborative efforts to develop staffed family child care networks designed to provide training, specialized services, and technical assistance to address the needs of home-based caregivers, thereby increasing the availability and quality of family child care.
-TWC continues to explore opportunities to support family child care networks to build supply and improve quality in underserved areas and statewide.
+Describe: TWC awarded grants to two local collaborative efforts to develop staffed family child care networks designed to provide training, specialized services, and technical assistance to address the needs of home-based caregivers, thereby increasing the availability and quality of family child care.
+TWC continues to explore opportunities to support family child care networks to build supply and improve quality in underserved areas and statewide. - iii.

-iii.
 Start-up funding.

-iv.
+Describe: Click or tap here to enter text. - iv.
 Technical assistance support.

-TWC is available to work with Boards to determine the child care needs of workforce areas and target underserved areas for quality improvement funding.

-Some Boards use a variety of methods to identify shortages, including using geographic information systems to map Texas Rising Star providers.
+Describe: TWC is available to work with Boards to determine the child care needs of workforce areas and target underserved areas for quality improvement funding. - v.
+Recruitment of providers.
+Describe: Some Boards use a variety of methods to identify shortages, including using geographic information systems to map Texas Rising Star providers.
 Additionally, TWC provides quality improvement funds to Boards to expand capacity or address particular needs in their workforce area.
-Boards report their quality improvement activities to TWC on a quarterly basis.
+Boards report their quality improvement activities to TWC on a quarterly basis. - vi.
+Tiered payment rates (as discussed in 4.3.3).
+Describe: As described in section 4.3.2 and Section B-703 of the Child Care Services

-As described in section 4.3.2 and Section B-703 of the Child Care Services Guide, Texas Government Code §2308.315 requires that Boards reimburse Texas Rising Star-certified providers at a rate above that for non-Texas Rising Star providers.
+Guide, Texas Government Code §2308.315 requires that Boards reimburse Texas Rising Star-certified providers at a rate above that for non-Texas Rising Star providers.
 Additionally, TWC policy requires Boards to establish reimbursement rates at the following levels:

-- For 4-Star providers, the 75th percentile of the most recent Market Rate Survey - For 3-Star providers, at 90 percent of the 4-Star rate - For 2-Star providers, at 90 percent of the 3-Star rate vii.
+- 4-Star program: 75th percentile of the local market rate - 3-Star program: 90 percent of the 4-Star rate - 2-Star program: 90 percent of the 3-Star rate

+☑ vii.
 Support for improving business practices, such as management training, paid sick leave, and shared services.
+Describe: